mwood77/ha-trv-zone-heating/README.md

             - Guest Bedroom = 4
             - Etc
     - Unique Identifier
-        > 💡 make sure each device has its unique identifier attached to itself!
+        > 💡 Pro-tip - physically label each device with its unique identifier!
         - Each sensor should have a unique identifier.
 My rule of thumb is to prefix all devices of _a type_ with a common letter, followed by a number.
 That way you can move sensors around the house and rename them easily.
 For example:
             - All TRVs are labeled as `TRVX` where `X` is a number
                 - `TRV1` is in the Bathroom